fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 illustration of the advantages of representing semantics as vectors.

-A quick tour of the Keras functional API {#a-quick-tour-of-the-keras-functional-api .title style="clear: both"}
+A quick tour of the Keras functional API
 ----------------------------------------------------------